 - Unsalted Butter: You'll need two tablespoons of unsalted, softened butter.
 Softened butter is between 65°F - 68°F, which can be measured using an instant-read thermometer.
 I recommend measuring the 28 grams of butter on a food scale and allowing it to come to room temperature, 30-60 minutes before making the cookies.

 - Dark Brown Sugar: I love using dark brown sugar in chocolate cookies.
-It has a delicious rich molasses flavor and adds moisture to the dough, resulting in soft, chewy baked cookies.
+It has a delicious, rich molasses flavor and adds moisture to the dough, resulting in soft, chewy baked cookies.

 - Egg Yolk: One large egg yolk binds the dough together and creates a chewy cookie, never cakey.
 Save the leftover egg whites for an egg scramble the next day.

 - Espresso Powder: Adding espresso powder to chocolate baked goods enriches the chocolate flavor.
-This ingredient is technically optional, but makes all the difference in flavor.
+This ingredient is technically optional, but it makes all the difference in flavor.

 - Dutch Processed Cocoa Powder: Adds a smooth, rich chocolate flavor.
-Natural cocoa is not recommended for this recipe.
+Natural cocoa powder is not recommended for this recipe.

 - Flour: You can use regular all-purpose flour or my favorite, Bob's Red Mill 1 to 1 Gluten-Free Baking Flour.
 Whichever flour you choose, just make sure to measure on a food scale.